poets-ai/elegy/docs/guides/modules-losses-metrics.md

 Most of these are usually solvable by [concatenating the outputs / labels](https://stackoverflow.com/a/57030727/2118130) or passing the inputs as labels.
 However it is clear that these solution are hacky at best and depending on the problem they can be insufficient.

 ## Dependency Injection
-Elegy solves the previous problems by instruducting a _dependency injection_ mechanism that allows the user to express complex function by simply declaring the variables it wants to use **by their name**.
+Elegy solves the previous problems by introducing a _dependency injection_ mechanism that allows the user to express complex functions by simply declaring the variables it wants to use **by their name**.
 The following parameters are available for the different callables you pass to Elegy:

  | parameter       | Description                                                    | Module | Metric | Loss |